 No longer needed in Europe, Flak-Bait returned to the United States on December 7, 1946.
 Because of the aircraft’s unique history, the U.S. Army Air Forces transferred the B-26 to museum status on December 21, 1946.

-Today Flak-Bait‘s nose section is on display in the National Air and Space Museum in Washington, D.C., a fitting tribute to a much-maligned bomber that played a critical role in winning the war in Europe.
+Today Flak-Bait is undergoing preservation in the Mary Baker Engen Restoration Hangar, at the National Air and Space Museum’s Steven F. Udvar-Hazy Center, just outside Washington, D.C..
+Plans are to reassemble and display the storied aircraft as a complete aircraft, a fitting tribute to a much-maligned bomber that played a critical role in winning the war in Europe.

 This article was written by David F. Crosby and originally published in the March 2006 issue of Aviation History magazine.
 For more great articles subscribe to Aviation History magazine today!